 When buying a canopy, the frame type is one of the most important decisions.
 It affects how strong, durable, and easy to use your canopy will be.
 Caravan Canopy offers different frame types depending on your needs—whether it's for a casual backyard party, a farmers’ market, or a long-term business setup.
 Here’s a simple breakdown to help you decide:

-1. Light Use (Backyard, Beach, Small Gatherings)
+(Backyard, Beach, Small Gatherings)

 If you need a canopy for occasional events like a picnic, BBQ, or tailgating, a lightweight, budget-friendly option is best.
+Best for: Backyard shade, personal use, and casual events.

 TitanShade (stronger Light-Use Option)